ombori/grid-docs/grid-pim/api.md

 For easy configuration and testing, here's a Postman collection you can import into Postman.
 // TODO: New postman collection

+## Request authentication
+- In Grid Console, you need to generate an Access Token under the "Developer" tab.
+- You then need to add "x-api-key" in the request header, with the generated access token value.

 ## URL's overview

 The `{base-url}` of the Grid-Products API depends on the data residency you're working with.